 It contains examples of best practice and offers a platform to connect AHPs to resources that can help guide future efforts in tackling health inequalities.

-My Role in Tackling Health Inequalities: a Framework for Allied Health Professionals can be accessed at www.kingsfund.org.uk/publications.
+You can read My Role in Tackling Health Inequalities: a Framework for Allied Health Professionals by visiting kingsfund.org.uk.